FabioCarlesso/fabiocarlesso/README.md

 In my free time I like to play (and watch) soccer (⚽️), to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) and eventually I like to philosophize about seeking the meaning of life, the universe, and everything (42) with a beer (🍺).
 I’m currently:

-- Working with development (Java, Python and PHP) and project monitoring using agile techniques (2010);
+- Working with development (Java, Python and PHP) and project monitoring using agile techniques (since 2010);
 - Graduated in Computer Science (2013);
 - Graduated in Java technology specialist (2016);
-- Scrum certification by EXIN Agile Scrum Foundation (2019);
+- Scrum certification by EXIN Agile Scrum Foundation (2019).
-- Tech lead of Centro de Tecnologias Abertas e IoT at PTI (2020-Present).

 <!--
 In my free time I like to play (and watch) soccer (⚽️), to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) and eventually I like to philosophize about life with a beer (🍺).